Singapore is a city I love more every time I return. And that’s saying something, because when I first visited in 2012, it was love at first sight.

 Where to Stay in Singapore

 I’ll start discussing how long to spend in Singapore in just a moment.
 For now, however, I’d like to talk about where you should stay.
-Personally, if I’m paying for my trip (and I usually am) I like to choose somewhere modest, but stylish.
+Personally, if I’m paying for my trip (and I usually am—if you need audit services, you might not be) I like to choose somewhere modest, but stylish.
 Chinatown’s The Scarlet features small rooms, but a chic decor that fits the local neighborhood, where there are also plenty of Airbnb apartments dripping with character.

 On the higher end—if someone else is paying, or if money is no object for you—an obvious choice would be the Marina Bay Sands, which I’ll discuss in greater detail a few paragraphs down.
 Other options include Raffles Hotel, a heritage property and home of the original Singapore Sling and Four Seasons Singapore, which is close to the Orchard Road shopping district.